 Each show features music and conversation on a given theme including Rube Goldberg machines, the intersection of music and architecture and the monsters that live in the heads of each one of us.

 The festival is October 14-16 at Roulette Intermedium in Brooklyn.
-Tickets are $25 per show or $40 for a festival pass.
+Tickets are $20 per show or $40 for a festival pass.
 Don’t miss this exciting live-taped podcast festival!
-Tickets will be on sale through Roulette starting in August.
+Tickets are on sale now!

 October 14, 8:00 PM

 Cartoonist Rube Goldberg’s intricately complex contraptions have inspired everyone from the classic Mousetrap game to Pee Wee Hermann, and the Rube Goldberg machine has become a household name.

 This concert features music inspired by and incorporating Rube Goldberg machines and conversation with Jennifer George, Goldberg’s granddaughter, the author of numerous books about Goldberg and the director of the Rube Goldberg Institute.